emrerasim/Ekim_Pid/README.md

 #### Controllability of the process

-When the test ends, sTune determines [how difficult](https://blog.opticontrols.com/wp-content/uploads/2011/06/td-versus-tau.png) the process is to control.
+When the test ends, EkimPid determines [how difficult](https://blog.opticontrols.com/wp-content/uploads/2011/06/td-versus-tau.png) the process is to control.

 ```c++
 float controllability = _Tu / _td + epsilon;